Greece calls May 6 poll that may create stalemate

 Highlighting the fiscal challenges of the new government, budget data on Wednesday showed the deficit widening sharply in the first quarter of the year, although coming in below target.

-In a move that may appease some frustrated voters, a former defence minister was arrested on money laundering charges.
+In a move that may appease some frustrated voters, a former defense minister was arrested on money laundering charges.

 Television showed images of plainclothes police leading Akis Tsohatzopoulos, 72, away from his luxurious neo-classical mansion at the foot of the Athens Acropolis.
 His purchase of the house prompted an investigation.